LabeliaLabs/distributed-learning-contributivity/README.md

     - "SMCS"
     - "WR_SMC"
 ```
 See above section [Contributivity measurement approaches studied and implemented](#contributivity-measurement-approaches-studied-and-implemented) for explanation of the different methods.
+**Note:** When `methods` is omitted in the config file only the distributed learning is run.

 ##### Miscellaneous